djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image48.png">

-17. Copy and paste the deployment id as shown in below image.
+17. Copy and paste the deployment id in a file as shown in below image.
 You will need it in a later step.

 <img width="1000" alt="image" src="hands-on-lab-assets/image49.png">